alexandre-hallaine/Rainfall/level7/walkthrough.md

 16 bytes + 4 bytes = 20 bytes of padding
 ```

-Using gdb we find that that the address of the `m` function is `0x080484f4` and that the address of the GOT entry for `puts` is `0x8049928`.
+Using GDB we find that the address of the `m` function is `0x080484f4` and that the address of the GOT entry for `puts` is `0x8049928`.

 We can then craft our payload:
 ```